 What I’ve learned is that unless you are Dr. Oz or Tony Robbins, most people are just Googling for solutions to problems.
 If my post happens to come up on page 1 of Google, some of those searchers may read some or all of my post.

-So, it’s crucial that each of my posts are optimized with DIY SEO tools.
-They are all individual stand alone answers to problems and not part of some giant wealth of knowledge that would generate me raving fans.
+So, it’s crucial that each of my posts is optimized for SEO so that people can actually find my posts.
+They are all individual stand-alone answers to problems and not part of some giant wealth of knowledge that would generate me raving fans.

 He was saying how he likes to “just write and do my best to make it sound natural and appealing to read.”
 He went on to say “Google doesn’t read my content, people do.”

-While I get what Mike’s saying, at the end of the day if we want people to read our posts we really only have 2 options:
+While I get what Mike’s saying, at the end of the day if we want people to read our posts we really only have 3 options:

 - Use DIY SEO tools and naturally get good organic traffic